-Though the populace does not yet grasp Jesus' true identity, in Matthew's Gospel at least1, the disciples are beginning to see.
-Some time earlier, the disciples had seen Jesus walk on water in the midst of a storm, provoking them to worship Jesus and say, "Truly you are the Son of God" (Matthew 14:22-36).
-But now, in a peaceful setting, Jesus asks his disciples directly "Who do you say that I am?"
-Perhaps speaking for them all or perhaps speaking only for himself, Simon Peter states his belief -- his confession -- that Jesus is the Messiah, the Son of the Living God.2 Jesus responds by blessing Simon, proclaiming that his confession, his understanding that Jesus is the Messiah, is the work of God, who has revealed this to Simon.
+1. The everyday language of Jesus and his disciples.

+perhaps speaking only for himself, Simon Peter states his belief -- his confession -that Jesus is the Messiah, the Son of the Living God.2 Jesus responds by blessing Simon, proclaiming that his confession, his understanding that Jesus is the Messiah, is the work of God, who has revealed this to Simon.
 But . . . has God revealed everything about Jesus and his vocation to Simon?
-Evidently not; for not long after this, Jesus began to show his disciples that he must suffer.
+Evidently not, for not long after this, Jesus began to show his disciples that he must suffer.
 Peter didn't understand this or didn't what to.
 Jesus rebuked Simon Peter for being a "stumbling block," even calling him "Satan" (Matthew 16:21-23).